alopatindev/alopatindev.github.io/_posts/2016-05-02-math-education-software.markdown

 I think **kids primarily need these** kind of programs right now, not the Wolfram Language itself.

+### How to achieve it
+The first idea came to my mind is to develop a proper UI (probably a web front-end) for one or several of the existing free software programs.

-The easiest way to achieve that is... probably just to write them in Wolfram Language.
+But the easiest way to achieve that is... probably just to write them in Wolfram Language.
 ![smile](/pictures/smiles/you-dont-say.png)

-Fortunately, there's a free software alternative to Mathematica called [Mathics](https://mathics.github.io).
+Fortunately, there's a **free software alternative to Mathematica** called [Mathics](https://mathics.github.io).
 This can help with making such programs available for everyone.

 The development of such programs is a very challenging problem though.